chenhao20020812/AH-Clustered-MultiType-Recurrent-GapTime/README.md

 Overview

-Recurrent event data are frequently observed in medical studies, reliability studies, and other longitudinal applications.
-In many situations, subjects may experience multiple recurrent events, different event types, and within-cluster dependence.
+Recurrent event data frequently arise in medical studies and longitudinal follow-up studies, where subjects may experience multiple events over time.
+These data may contain multiple event types and within-cluster dependence.

 This repository implements an accelerated hazards (AH) model for clustered multi-type recurrent gap-time data.
-The proposed framework allows:
+The framework allows:

 clustered recurrent gap-time observations;
 multiple event types with type-specific baseline hazard functions;